mckennapsean/code-examples/C/README.md

 Compiling & Running Code
 ------------------------

-For Linux, you can use the provided bash script
+For Linux, you can use the provided bash script:
 >  e.g. for program: **caesarCipher.c**

 > >  ./run **caesarCipher**